By Andre Perunicic | June 22, 2017

-Let’s round out the tutorial by creating a non-trivial unit test for this very site.
-In particular, we will test the mailing list subscription box that is shown to first-time readers of our blog.
+Now that we know headless mode indeed works, let’s write a less trivial script in the form of a unit test for this very site.
+In particular, we will test the mailing list subscription box that is shown to first-time readers of this article.

-We try to be respectful towards our readers by only displaying this advertisment once.
-That is, if you sign up for the mailing list or dismiss the invitation box, you shouldn’t see it again on any other post.
+We try to be respectful towards our readers by only displaying this advertisement once.
+That is, if you sign up for the mailing list or dismiss the invitation box, you shouldn’t see it again here or on any other post.
 To make sure that all of this works as expected, our test will execute the following steps:

 - Scroll far enough down a blog post for the subscription box to show up and try to grab it from the page.

-- Visit a different article and make sure that the ad is not displayed at all this time.
+- Visit this page again and make sure that the ad is not displayed at all this time.